catyugu/cpp_FEM_multiphysics/prompt.md

 ## **IV.
 Future Development Requirements**

-With a robust p-refinement system in place, we can now focus on expanding the framework's capabilities.
+We can now focus on expanding the framework's capabilities.
 Please address the following tasks.

 ### **1. Add Support for Non-Linear Materials**
 * **Goal**: Simulate materials whose properties change with the field itself (e.g., magnetic permeability changing with B-field strength).